pampatzoglou/provision-validators/roles/admin/README.md

 - Comprehensive resource monitoring with configurable thresholds
 - Alerts via Slack and email
 - Integration with Grafana Agent for detailed metrics
+- Prometheus and Alertmanager for monitoring and alerting
+- Protected access to monitoring endpoints via Teleport

 ## Features